Arzhura/metagenomics/README.md

 #

 ## Pipeline of analysis
 In this repsoitory I deploy different methods to analyse the dataset from my PhD project.

-Intro sentence
-Remove the line to make it meaningful with a true sentence.
+The pipeline aims to describe the alpha diversity within the sponge.